How modern code plagiarism detection actually works.

-Multi-language datasets
+Multi-language coverage

 40+ programming languages including Python, Java, C++, JavaScript, and Rust.